Home › Blog › How to insert the first dilator: a step-by-step guide

 The Bigger Picture

 That first dilator is not just a physical act.
 It’s a declaration: I am stronger than my fear.
-Each small step builds momentum, and with gentle practice, what once felt impossible can become part of your daily healing routine.
+Each small step builds momentum, and with gentle practice, what once felt impossible can become part of your daily easing routine.